jodermo/angular-python/README.md

 # Python and Angular Experimentation Project

-### *This project is under development, so the structure and code may change in the near future*
+### *"This project is under development, so the structure and code may change in the near future"*

-This project provides a flexible environment for experimenting with Python backend development and Angular frontend development.
+*This project provides a flexible environment for experimenting with Python backend development and Angular frontend development.
 It includes a Python server for backend functionality and an Angular app for frontend user interfaces.
-This project is ideal for developers who want to explore and test different features, APIs, and interactions between the Python backend and Angular frontend.
+This project is ideal for developers who want to explore and test different features, APIs, and interactions between the Python backend and Angular frontend.*

 - Python Server
 - Angular Frontend